Command Line Interface (CLI)

 Running the Scan

-Run DuckDefender from the root of your repository:
+Run DuckDefender from the root of your repository.
+Choose how you want to provide your API key:

 docker run --pull=always -e FD_API_KEY="${FD_API_KEY}" -v "${PWD}:/src" --entrypoint /bin/bash flyingduckio/duckdefender:latest -c "duckdefender code --all"